Roseland · TR2

 Why Portscatho is its own job.

-Conservation Area, AONB and Heritage Coast designations apply.
+The planning backdrop in Roseland is real, not abstract: conservation Area, AONB and Heritage Coast designations apply.
 Gerrans parish operates a strong principal residence policy on new dwellings.
 For building regulations package specifically, parts of Portscatho sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Portscatho drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Portscatho project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR2 parish brief as the design brief and the Portscatho application has somewhere to land.
+Whether the project is on fishermen's cottages in the centre or further out toward St Mawes, the building regulations package response is locally tuned.

 Planning note